Enjoying a healthy diet can help you improve your quality of life. However, what a healthy diet is for you may change as you get older.

 She also recommends being cautious of saturated fats and highly processed, sugary foods, and excess salt.

-Here's some more information on the key nutrients that become critical with ageing, and what foods you can find them in:
+Continue reading for more information on the key nutrients that become critical with ageing, and what foods you can find them in.

-Protein is vital for maintaining muscle and bone mass.
-It supports recovery and healing processes.
+Protein is important for maintaining muscle and bone health.
 Some healthy sources of protein include:

-Calcium is important for bone health and reducing your risk of fractures.
+Calcium is also important for bone health.
 You can find calcium in:

 Dr Colson notes that many older people begin to have trouble digesting milk.
 If this is the case for you, consider lactose-free milk as an alternative source of calcium.

-To absorb your calcium, you need enough vitamin D. Your body produces vitamin D from sunlight, but it can also be found in food.
-You can find vitamin D in:
+Vitamin D helps you absorb calcium efficiently.
+Your body produces vitamin D from sunlight, but it can also be found in foods, such as:

-All fish contain some mercury, but it's generally safe and even recommended to eat 2-3 serves of fish a week, including any type of tuna or salmon, canned or fresh.
+All fish contain some mercury, but it's generally safe and even recommended to eat 2-3 serves of fish a week.
+This includes any type of tuna or salmon, canned or fresh.

-B vitamins (especially B12) and iron are crucial for brain health and energy levels.
+B vitamins (especially B12) and iron are important for energy levels and cognitive function.
 Both are predominantly found in animal products.
-This includes fish, eggs, dairy, and of course, meat.
+This includes fish, eggs, dairy, and meat.

 However, while red meat is a significant source of these nutrients, it’s best consumed in moderation.
 The Cancer Council recommends no more than 455g cooked (700g raw) lean red meat per week.
 It’s also recommended to minimise your intake of processed and charred meats.